Making money blogging with sponsored partnerships is a great way to grow your blog.

 4) Services offered

-A short section of services you offer on your media kit can tell brands what kind of partnership you can agree on.
+A short section of services you provide on your media kit can tell brands what kind of partnership you can agree on.

 For example, I offer services such as: